Taking aim at the wino-higgsino plane with the LHC: Results

 \section{Results}

 We now present results as exclusions in the $(\mu,M_2)$ parameter space.
-Following our work in reference \cite{Carpenter:2021jbd} we determine the statistical significance of the mono-boson analysis by constructing a joint likelihood function from our binned missing energy analysis within the 0b-HP signal region.
+Following our work in reference \cite{Carpenter:2021jbd} we determine the statistical significance of the mono-boson analysis by constructing a joint-likelihood function from our binned missing energy analysis within the 0b-HP signal region.
 The limits from this search and several others are displayed in Figure \ref{fig:limits_plot}.
 In this figure the green contour lines show a few distinct lightest neutralino masses $m_{\tilde{\chi}^0_1}$.
 There is a shaded region in the background in which the mass difference between the lightest neutralino $\tilde{\chi}_1^0$ and the lightest chargino $\tilde{\chi}_1^{\pm}$, first seen in Figure \ref{fig:N1C1_mass_difference_plane}, is between $1.5\,\text{GeV}$ and $4.0\,\text{GeV}$.
-The red shaded region indicates limits from the mono-boson search at 95$\%$ C.L. \cite{Read:2002cls} in the mass plane for the current LHC data, while the solid and dashed red contours (respectively) represent exclusion and $5\sigma$ discovery projections for the HL-LHC with $\sqrt{s}=14\,\text{TeV}$ and $\mathcal{L} = 3\,\text{ab}^{-1}$.
+The red shaded region indicates limits from the mono-boson search at 95$\%$ C.L. in the mass plane for the original $\mathcal{L}=36.1\,\text{fb}^{-1}$ dataset, while the thin and thick red contours represent exclusion projections for (respectively) the full Run 2 dataset of $\mathcal{L}=139\,\text{fb}^{-1}$ and the HL-LHC with $\sqrt{s}=14\,\text{TeV}$ and $\mathcal{L} = 3\,\text{ab}^{-1}$.